Henry Philip Tappan: President of the University of Michigan

 In 1850, the state of Michigan adopted a new state constitution that created the office of President of the University of Michigan and directed the newly elected Board of Regents to select someone for the office.
-They sent a representative to the East to solicit recommendations, and former Secretary of the Navy George Bancroft recommended Henry Tappan.
+They sent a representative to the East to solicit recommendations, and George Bancroft recommended Henry Tappan.
 Despite this recommendation, the regents first elected Henry Barnard of Connecticut, who declined the offer.
-Although John Hiram Lathrop (then Chancellor of the University of Wisconsin–Madison) was also considered for the job following Barnard's refusal, Tappan was unanimously elected on August 12, 1852.
-His starting salary was $1,500 per year.
+Although John Hiram Lathrop was also considered for the job following Barnard's refusal, Tappan was unanimously elected on August 12, 1852.